Skip to main content

 People age 45 and over at average risk for colorectal cancer:

-• One barium enema every 4 years (when used instead of a flexible sigmoidoscopy or colonoscopy).
+• One barium enema every 4 years (when used instead of a flexible sigmoidoscopy or screening colonoscopy).
 You pay 20% of the Medicare-approved amount for your doctor’s services.
 In a hospital outpatient setting, you also pay the hospital a copayment.
 Part B deductible doesn’t apply.

 • One flexible sigmoidoscopy every 4 years or 10 years after a prior screening colonoscopy**